nishantprj/custom_tkinter_login/README.md

-<h1> custom tkinter login</h1>
+# Amazing custom tkinter login

-Download the code, intall required dependencies, customize and run 😄.
+Download the code, install required dependencies, customize and run 😄.

+## installation
+- clone the project
+- move to th project directory
+- (optional) activate you virtual env if you have one.
+- run `python -m pip install -r requirements.txt` to install all required dependencies.